Saturday, February 14, 2026

 The goal is to aim for an extraction that begins in roughly 8–10 seconds and finishes around 25–30 seconds.
 If all goes as planned, you now have an espresso with nicely balanced flavour.

-And, if the puck, while still in the portafilter, looks quite wet with a centre hole running right through the entire puck, you have forgotten the filter basket.
+And, if the puck, while still in the portafilter, looks quite wet with a centre hole running right through the entire puck from top to bottom, you have forgotten the filter basket.
 Oops!
 The coffee streams will have started quite early and there will be coffee grounds in your drink.
 Toss the drink and start over.

 Thursday, February 5, 2026

-Making a Flat White using the Breville Barista Touch Espresso Machine
+Making a Flat White with a Breville Barista Touch

 My Flat White has a round glob of thin foam.

-I am not a coffee freak.
-So, why am I putting up a post with instructions on brewing a Flat White using a high end espresso machine?
+I'm not a coffee freak.
+So, why am I posting instructions for brewing a flat white using a mid-range espresso machine?

-I'll tell you why; I bought my wife a Breville Barista Touch Espresso machine for Christmas.
-Need I say more?
-I cannot let a coffee brewing machine of that calibre gather dust.
+Answer: I bought my wife a Breville Barista Touch for Christmas.
+She wanted it but I use it.
+I have become the family barista.
+I can't let a coffee brewing machine of that calibre sit unused.

-As a new-to-the-scene novice coffee brewer, I settled on the Flat White as my coffee of choice.
+As a new-to-the-coffee-scene novice, I settled on the flat white as my coffee of choice.
 The Barista Touch has a number of automatic brew settings.
-Among them is Flat White.
-This is a is a double espresso with about an equal amount of heated milk, maybe little more, and minimal froth.
+Among them is flat white, one part espresso and two parts heated and foamed milk.

 Before starting